marcin-wosinek/blog/_posts/2013-10-19-The-angular-way-MeetJs-Summit.md

 ## Modules - idea
 * packages containing all code - controllers, services, directives
-* modules can depend on others - then our code can be easily splited into multiple modules
+* modules can depend on others - then our code can be easily splitted into multiple modules
 * only one main module, used as the root of application

-## Modules - spliting code
+## Modules - splitting code
 * keeping directives in separate files
 * 'one module for one page'